innaleikina/friend-finder/README.md

 # friend-finder
-Friend Finder is a full stack app that matches a user to a friend based on the answers survey answers the user provides.
+Friend Finder is a full stack app that matches a user to a friend based on the  survey answers the user provides.

 # technologies used
 - HTML CSS